RANDOLPH COMMUNITY CLINIC Family Doctor

 Picture

 • CDC: We can do it!
-We can stop the Spread of COVID-19.
+We can Slow the Spread of COVID-19.

 In order to stay safe and help stop the spread of COVID-19, thoroughly wash your hands, clean commonly touched surfaces, cover your sneezes/coughs in private, and wear a mask and stay 6 feet away from others in public.